Is Your Content Effective?

 Here are some hallmarks of memorable content:

-- User interaction.
 Asking users to comment on a blog is a great way to keep them engaged.
-Responding to user’s comments creates a one-on-one relationship that can be quite powerful when used correctly.
+Responding to users’ comments creates a one-on-one relationship that can be quite powerful when used correctly.
 User interaction is absolutely critical for those who want to build a long-term following, as it shows customers that the company is listening (and there are real people working there).

-- Proper targeting.
 When writing content for a marketing campaign, consider your buyer personas.
-Think about a specific buyer that might want to engage with the company, and write or script to them.
+Think about a specific buyer that might want to engage with the company, and write or script for them.
 The more the content is personalized, the more likely it is to connect with and engage with a given customer.

 So, why isn’t your content taking off?
 The truth is, you can do everything right, but if you make just one mistake your campaign could fall apart.
 Here are some of the most common mistakes in content marketing:

-- Relying too much on search engine optimization.
 Search engines today are primarily concerned about whether users find your content valuable.
 The longer users stay on your site without bouncing, the more valuable it will be.
-Thus, while you can and should do SEO, you don’t want to compromise the usefulness of the content for the end-user.
+Thus, while you can and should do SEO, you don’t want to compromise the usefulness of the content for the end user.

 Content marketing is mission-critical for today’s businesses, as they need to be able to establish their authority, and they need to be able to build strong customer relationships.
 It can take some work to create the right content marketing strategy for a business, but once a business has that in hand, it will be able to significantly improve the effectiveness of its marketing.